Community Classes for Adults

 Instructor: Kristin Link

-Meets: August 29 - 30, Saturday and Sunday 10 am - 4 pm
+Meets: August 29 - 30, Saturday and Sunday 10 am - 4 pm (waitlist only)

 Location: Georgeson Botanical Garden, 麻豆原创F Campus